 - severe diarrhea

-Initial treatment may include:
+Treatments may include:

-- replenishing fluids
+- replenishing your fluids

-- correcting blood serum electrolytes
+- correcting your blood serum electrolytes

-- normalizing acid/base imbalance
+- normalizing an acid and base imbalance

-- reducing fistula fluid output
+- reducing the fluid output from your fistula

 - controlling infection and guarding against sepsis